 a) set its own [Net Zero/Gross Zero] target (the “Supplier NZ Target”) with a target achievement date the same as or earlier than the Net Zero Target Date (the “Supplier NZ Target Date”);

-b) develop its own Net Zero Target Plan (the “Supplier NZ Target Plan”), such plan to be:
+b) develop its own Net Zero Transition Plan (the “Supplier NZ Transition Plan”), such plan to be:

 (i) created with the assistance of and agreed with the [Customer],

-(ii) delivered according to the timescales within the Supplier NZ Target Plan; and
+(ii) delivered according to the timescales within the Supplier NZ Transition Plan; and

-(iii) reviewed and updated the Supplier NZ Target Plan regularly in agreement with the [Customer].;
+(iii) reviewed and updated regularly in agreement with the [Customer];

 c) agree the Contract Target with the [Customer];